 What are “bid” and “ask” prices?
 Why are they different?

-The larger the gap in the “bid” and “ask” prices, the less liquid the market is, and vice versa.
-Hence, the best time to liquidate your assets is when there is a very narrow bid-ask gap.
+The larger the gap in the “bid” and “ask” prices, the less competitive the market is, and vice versa.
+Hence, the best time way to ensure your assets and capital preservation is to buy bullion products with very narrow bid-ask spread gaps.

 Why are prices per ounce higher than the spot price of palladium?